jsvoo/Lendsqr-fe-test/README.md

 ### Prerequisites

-In order to run this project you need: node package manager (npm)
+In order to run this project you need: `Node Package Manager (npm)`